StefanWerW/node-red-contrib-github/README.md

  - Read content at a certain path
  - Write: Store content at a certain path.
 If the file specified in the path exists, the content is updated.
 If the file doesn't exist, it's created on the fly
  - Delete a repository
+ - Fork repository.
+ - List forks.
+ - Retrieve all available branches (aka heads) of a repository

 ##TODO